 If only one state's domestic test is satisfied, the cascade does not apply.
 The distributive articles of the treaty (Article 6 for property income, Article 13 for property gains, Article 7 for business income, and so on) allocate taxing rights directly between the resident state and the situs state.
 Most "dual residence" worries on first inspection turn out to be one-sided residence.

-Where dual residence is confirmed, Article 4(2) of OECD-model treaties (and the UK's modern bilaterals which broadly track it) applies a four-stage cascade with mutual agreement as the fallback.
-The cascade is applied in strict order.
-Stop at the first step that resolves.
+Once dual residence is confirmed, Article 4(2) of OECD-model treaties (and the UK's modern bilaterals, which broadly track it) applies a four-stage cascade with mutual agreement as the fallback.
+Work it in strict order and stop at the first step that resolves.
 INTM154020 is HMRC's authoritative summary.

 The four stages plus fallback: